 The Alter G treadmill may sound intimidating, but it is a safe and comfortable experience for helping patients recover from injury or surgery.
 While using the Alter G, you will be surrounded by a safety bar that can be used for support and balance.
 A clinician from Premier Physical Therapy will be present to guide you through your run, adjusting your speed and pressure to create the ideal running experience.
 Patients who use the Alter G Treadmill can focus on getting the most out of their workout rather than worrying about falling or joint pain.

-Depending on your pain symptoms and goals for physical therapy in Goose Creek, SC, aquatic therapy can provide your body with immeasurable benefits.
+Depending on your pain symptoms and goals for physical therapy near Goose Creek, SC, aquatic therapy can provide your body with immeasurable benefits.
 It all starts when by heating our pool to 92 degrees, to maximize your workout and keep your muscles warm.
 In fact, at Premier Physical Therapy, we're proud to provide patients with the warmest pool in Charleston.
 When you use our aquatic therapy technology, you have access to two underwater treadmills and also a pair of swim jets.
 Plus, we can provide accessories such as weights, jog belts, steps, and even resistance bands.

 Benefits of using our aquatic therapy clinic include